Pachycephalosauria

 Pachycephalosauria (/ˌpækɪsɛfələˈsɔːriə, -ˌkɛf-/; from Greek παχυκεφαλόσαυρος for 'thick headed lizards') is a clade of ornithischian dinosaurs.
 Along with Ceratopsia, it makes up the clade Marginocephalia.
-With the exception of two species, most pachycephalosaurs lived during the Late Cretaceous Period, dating between about 85.8 and 65.5 million years ago.
-They are exclusive to the Northern Hemisphere, all of them being found in North America and Asia.
+Pachycephalosaurs lived exclusively in the Northern Hemisphere during the Cretaceous period, with all members being found in North America and Asia.
 They were all bipedal, herbivorous/omnivorous animals with thick skulls.
 Skulls can be domed, flat, or wedge-shaped depending on the species, and are all heavily ossified.
 The domes were often surrounded by nodes and/or spikes.
 Partial skeletons have been found of several pachycephalosaur species, but to date no complete skeletons have been discovered.
 Often isolated skull fragments are the only bones that are found.

-Candidates for the earliest known pachycephalosaur include Ferganocephale adenticulatum from Middle Jurassic Period strata of Kyrgyzstan and Stenopelix valdensis from Early Cretaceous strata of Germany, although R.M.
-Sullivan has doubted that either of these species are pachycephalosaurs.[2]
-The oldest known pachycephalosaur is currently Sinocephale bexelli from the Late Cretaceous of China.
+The oldest known definitive pachycephalosaur is Zavacephale from the Early Cretaceous (Aptian-Albian) of Mongolia.
+Candidates for the earlier pachycephalosaurs include Ferganocephale adenticulatum from Middle Jurassic Period strata of Kyrgyzstan and Stenopelix valdensis from Early Cretaceous strata of Germany, although R.M.
+Sullivan has doubted that either of these species are pachycephalosaurs.
+Albalophosaurus from the Early Cretaceous strata of Japan might also represent a basal pachycephalosaur, as well as the undiagnostic remains of Drinker from the Late Jurassic North America.
 In 2017, a phylogenetic analysis conducted by Han and colleagues identified Stenopelix as a member of the Ceratopsia.